Aesthetic Breast Surgery,Breast Implant Revision & Fat Transfer

 Some patients will go on to regret their decision to remove their breast implants.
 Whilst explant regret is rare, it is the major reason we consider it vital that women do not feel rushed into having explant surgery performed.

 We are unfortunately seeing a rise in "explant-related harm" due to an increasing number of surgeons offering explant procedures for what appear to be commercially expedient reasons.
-Dr Campbell-Lloyd is being asked to correct incorrectly or poorly performed explant surgery for some women, who have had breast implant removal performed elsewhere.
-When done incorrectly, explant surgery can lead to some women suffering from persistent Pectoral muscle animnation, breast distortion, visible creasing and indentation of the breast; other ladies will suffer from incorrect scar placement, or incorrect positioning of the breast tissue.
+Dr Campbell-Lloyd is increasingly being asked to fix incorrectly or poorly performed explant surgery for women who have had breast implant removal performed elsewhere.
+When done incorrectly, explant surgery can lead to some women suffering from persistent Pectoral muscle animation, breast distortion, visible creasing and indentation of the breast; other ladies will suffer from incorrect scar placement, or incorrect positioning of the breast tissue.
 Whilst these issues are correctable, they may be very challenging to address.

 Post-operative details